-I only met him once, at one of his openings.
+I only met Peter Beard once, at one of his openings.
 He was charming and charismatic, but my crush really stemmed from a documentary I saw about his life.
 And what a life it was!

 Handsome, talented, fearless, both a socialite and an adventurer… Peter Beard was the Hemingway of photography, a character larger than life, with endless stories to tell.

-Born in 1938 as the heir of a railroad fortune, Peter Beard began keeping diaries as a kid and quickly added drawings, collages and his photographs to them.
+Born in 1938 as the heir to a railroad fortune, Peter Beard began keeping diaries as a kid and quickly added drawings, collages and his photographs to them.

-At seventeen he went on a life-changing trip to Africa to work on a film documenting rare wildlife.
+At seventeen Beard went on a life-changing trip to Africa to work on a film documenting rare wildlife.
 From then on, Africa was an integral part of his life.

 After graduating from Yale, he went back to Kenya and became passionate about preserving its wildlife after witnessing (and photographing) the death of thousands of elephants and other animals.
 This work became the subject of his first book, “The End of the Game.”